IntentLayer/intentlayer-python-sdk/docs/auto_did_gateway.md

 2. Registers that DID with the IntentLayer Gateway service on your first call to `send_intent()`
 3. Handles all the complexity of DID management transparently
 4. Provides robust locking mechanisms to prevent concurrent registrations
-5. Supports distributed deployments with Redis-based locking (added in v0.4.1)
+5. Supports distributed deployments with Redis-based locking
 6. Includes comprehensive error handling and retry logic

 This feature significantly reduces the "time-to-first-intent" friction by eliminating manual DID creation and registration steps.